Agustín de Iturbide: 1810–1816

-After the outbreak of the War of Independence in 1810, Miguel Hidalgo y Costilla offered Agustín de Iturbide the rank of general in the insurgent forces.
-Agustín rejected the offer, as he repudiated the atrocities that the mostly-untrained insurgent army committed against Spanish civilians, choosing instead to fight for the royalist forces.
-Over the course of the war, Agustín fought against generals José María Morelos from 1810 to 1816 and Vicente Guerrero in 1820.
+After the outbreak of the War of Independence in 1810, leader of the insurgency, Father Miguel Hidalgo y Costilla, offered Iturbide the rank of lieutenant general in the insurgent forces, which Iturbide rejected, remaining firmly a royal army officer at the outbreak of the war.
+From the start, Iturbide was ambitious and compiled a brilliant record of victories against the insurgents, often against far larger numbers.
+He was also well known by contemporaries of all factions for his cruelty against his opponents, the insurgents themselves as well as their families, including women and children.

 One of Agustín's first encounters with the rebel army was in the Toluca Valley in 1810 as it advanced toward Mexico City from Valladolid.
 Royalist and rebel forces engaged on the east bank of the Lerma River at the end of October in what is now known as the Battle of Monte de las Cruces.
 Royalist forces, under the command of Colonel Torcuato Trujillo, withdrew from the area, allowing rebels to take Toluca.
 Despite the loss by his side, Iturbide distinguished himself in this battle for valor and tenacity.
 He would later maintain in his memoirs that it was the only battle he considered to have lost (in which he was directly involved).

-Iturbide's next major encounter with the rebels would be against Morelos himself and in his native city of Valladolid.
+Iturbide's next major encounter with the rebels would be against José María Morelos himself and in his native city of Valladolid.
 Iturbide led the defenders.
 He demonstrated his tactical skill and horsemanship by breaking Morelos's siege of the town with a well-executed cavalry charge that caused the insurgent forces to withdraw into the forest.
 For that action, Iturbide was promoted to captain.

 As a captain, he pursued rebel forces in the area, managing to capture Albino Licéaga y Rayón, leading to another promotion.
 In 1813, Viceroy Félix María Calleja promoted Iturbide to colonel and put him in charge of the regiment in Celaya.
 Then, in 1814, he was named the commander of forces in the Bajío area of Guanajuato, where he continued to pursue the rebels with vigor in a strongly contested area, and was Morelos's principal military opponent from 1813 to 1815.

 The next major encounter between Morelos and Iturbide occurred in a town called Puruarán, Michoacán, on 5 January 1814.
 In the battle, rebel forces were soundly defeated by forces led by Iturbide, forcing Morelos to retreat to the Hacienda of Santa Lucía and to leave Mariano Matamoros and Ignacio López Rayón in command of the rebel army, with over 600 insurgents killed and 700 captured.
 That marked a turn in the war as Morelos would never again achieve the same level of competency as he had before this defeat.
 Iturbide and other Spanish commanders relentlessly pursued Morelos, capturing and executing him in late 1815.